 Buying a new bathtub liner is more expensive, but if you’re looking for longevity, this is the right choice.
 Refinishing only adds a small layer of new material, while a liner is a completely new addition.
 The downsides of a new bathtub liner are that they slightly decrease the size of your tub, and they’re more expensive.

 Walk-in showers are usually going to be more expensive than remodeling your tub because there are more factors to consider.
-You have to think about the shower door, flooring, and walls.
+You have to think about the shower doors, flooring, and walls.
 Check out our article about what you need to know about walk-in showers.

 Tile or Acrylic

 One of the main decisions you’ll find yourself making is what material you’re going to use in your shower.
 Picking a low-cost option while still reworking the design of the shower is easier said than done.